Nikki Haley beats Trump to clinch 1st Republican primary win – DW – 03/04/2024

 Former South Carolina Governor Nikki Haley won her first contest in the Republican presidential nomination race in Washington D.C. on Sunday.

-Her triumph in D.C.'s primary breaks rival Donald Trump's sweep of the Republican presidential voting contests.
+Her triumph in the D.C. primary breaks rival Donald Trump's sweep of the Republican presidential voting contests.

+In the US electoral system, voters head to the polls for either primaries or caucuses depending on the state they live, to elect a candidate for the presidential election.
+The presidential nominees are then declared during conventions held later in the year.

-The former United Nations Ambassador has pledged to stay in the race at least through Super Tuesday this week, when 16 states will vote.
-But Trump has a commanding lead according to opinion polls in nearly all of those states.
+The former United Nations ambassador has pledged to stay in the race at least through Super Tuesday this week, when 15 states and one US territory will vote.
+Trump has a commanding lead according to opinion polls in nearly all of those states.

-Trump won the most delegates in the early-voting states in January and February and is posied to rack up more delegates on Super Tuesday.
+Trump won the most delegates in the eight early-voting states in January and February and is poised to rack up more delegates on Super Tuesday.

-The candidate competing to clinch the nomination for their party has to win a certain number of delegates to become the nominee to appear on the general election ballot.

-In the case of the Republican nomination, a candidate needs to secure 1,215 delegates.
-In DC, Haley won 62.% of the vote, while Trump won 33.2% of the vote.
-Because Haley won more than half of the votes, she won all 19 delegates at stake.
+To win the Republican nomination for the presidential election ballot in November, a candidate needs to secure at least 1,215 delegates.

+In Washington D.C., Haley won 62.9% of the vote, while Trump garnered 33.2%.
+Because Haley won more than half of the votes, she won all 19 delegates that were up for grabs, but is still a long way off winning the party's nomination.

 Republicans in Washington reject Trump